opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 ![image](../assets/images/styles-workflow.png){width="80.0%"}

+!!! note

+    This section will focus on the resources related to requirements class "Core": fetching styles, style and style metadata.

 ### Landing page

 Given OGC API - Styles uses OGC API - Common as a building block, please see the [OGC API - Features](features.md#landing-page) deep dive